prajwalda/js-interview-question-/async concepts.md

 #### Promise.race(promises)

-Resolves or rejects as soon as the first promise in the array resolves or rejects.
+Resolves or rejects when the first promise in the array resolves or rejects.if it will be error it will return error and if it will be Settled it will return settled.

 ```javascript
 Promise.race([promise1, promise2, promise3])